NullDivision/LeapCameraControl/README.md

 ### Dependencies
 You will need `NPM` and `Grunt-cli` in order to build the project.

+Additionally the package uses the `Compass` Ruby gem for CSS3 compliance.
+As such, you will need it for the SASS build process.

 ### Installation
 Just run `npm install`.
 This will install any dependencies and compile files for use on your server.